cutthroat78/Leaving-Cert-Notes/README.md

 - Digitize JC Hardback 2
 - Digitize Justine Era LC Hardback
 ### Maths
-- Maths: Look through maths ebook for things to put into digital notes
+- Look through maths ebook for things to put into digital notes
-- Maths: Rules in Maths ebook section 2.6 anki and/or digital notes
+- Rules in Maths ebook section 2.6 anki and/or digital notes
-- Maths: Find videos for each Maths thing/section we have done so far and add to notion
+- Find videos for each Maths thing/section we have done so far and add to notion
 - Convert maths notes that was sent to me into digital notes
 ### Music
+- go through and change all irish music link names (the [] part of the link)
 - Convert sheets on . (dotted) notes and rests
 - Sort out treble key signatures page
 - Add below to music note notes: